 Investing in young people makes economic sense.
 Linking education and training programmes to future labour market demands can help countries tap into the productive potential of youth.
 By increasing spending on quality education and training, Governments can reduce the number of out-of-school youth and help build a more skilled labour force.

 If Governments across the Asia-Pacific region formulate national youth policies and commit themselves to investing more in young people, they create opportunities for youth to more actively contribute to the development process in the region.
 Young people bring fresh ideas and dynamism into the process, so that future generations of leaders can better deliver on making development more sustainable and inclusive.

 An opportunity also lies in enhancing inter-generational contracts.
 By generating decent jobs for youth in the formal sector, young people are able to contribute towards the well-being of a rapidly ageing population in most Asia-Pacific countries.
 Furthermore, formal sector jobs, preferably green jobs, can generate tax revenues and set the foundation of sustainable tax-benefit systems.
 Such jobs also hold the key for promoting universal social protection through a life cycle approach, in which contributions are made and benefits are accrued from the early years until the final stages of life.

 ESCAP acts as the regional focal point for the World Programme of Action for Youth, a blueprint for national action and international collaboration to foster conditions and mechanisms to promote improved well-being and livelihoods among young people.
-In the context of the United Nations Development Agenda beyond 2015, ESCAP promotes the role of youth in actively contributing to the development process and making it more sustainable
+In the context of the United Nations 2030 Agenda for Sustainable Development, ESCAP promotes the role of youth in actively contributing to the development process and making it both more inclusive and sustainable.

 ESCAP works to enhance knowledge, capacity and regional cooperation to improve the situation young people face, through assisting Governments to develop comprehensive national youth policies and engaging young people in their programmes.